silentgameplays/Manhunt-fix-Windows-10/Follow these steps.md

 1.Install through Steam

 2.Fixing the crashes:

 Set compatibility to Windows XP2

 3.Fixing the gate bug and crashes:

-- Download and unzip all the files from the Manhuntfix.zip patch using this link: https://github.com/fkortsagin/Manhunt-fix-Windows-10/ into the Manhunt Directory C:\Program Files (x86)\Steam\SteamApps\common\Manhunt -Run the Manhunt Fix batch file
+-Download and unzip all the files from the Manhuntfix.zip patch using this link https://github.com/fkortsagin/Manhunt-fix-Windows-10/ into the Manhunt Directory C:\Program Files (x86)\Steam\SteamApps\common\Manhunt

+-Run the Manhunt Fix batch file

 4.Fixing the FPS so that AI is smarter and does not stumble in place:

-Download the d3d8.dll using this link: https://github.com/fkortsagin/Manhunt-fix-Windows-10/ into the Manhunt Directory C:\Program Files (x86)\Steam\SteamApps\common\Manhunt
+-Download the d3d8.dll using this link: https://github.com/fkortsagin/Manhunt-fix-Windows-10/ into the Manhunt Directory C:\Program Files (x86)\Steam\SteamApps\common\Manhunt

 5.Fixing crashes and glitches: